 Emotional awareness is defined as the ability to understand emotional concepts.
 It is often measured using an open-ended test in which respondents describe how they would feel in hypothetical situations.
 Respondents obtain higher scores if they can clearly describe the emotional reactions of themselves and others (Lane, Quinlan, Schwartz, Walker, & Zeitlin, 1990).
 Social insight is the ability to understand and predict the actions of people in various social situations.
 It can be measured using multiple-choice tests, in which respondents must select the most insightful explanation for an action or the wisest course of action in a particular situation (Gough, 1965, 1993).
 Both emotional awareness and social insight require understanding of what emotions are evoked in social scenarios.
-These concepts are theoretically related to the ability to accurately predict others' actions?
+These concepts are theoretically related, but are they empirically related?
+Is the ability to clearly describe emotions related to the ability to accurately predict others' actions?

 A total of 858 participants completed the Levels of Emotional Awareness Scale (LEAS; Lane et al., 1990) and the Chapin Social Insight Test (Gough, 1965, 1993) as part of a larger study.
 The correlation between these two scales was positive and significant but small.
 Contrary to the hypothesis, these two constructs appear to have little relationship with each other.
-The ability to describe emotions clearly is not the same as the ability to describe emotions clearly is not the ability to accurately explain or predict behavior.
+The ability to describe emotions clearly is not the same as the ability to describe emotions accurately, and thus does not guarantee the ability to accurately explain or predict behavior.
 Respondents may provide detailed descriptions that are simply wrong.